Teksta versija

 Section 25.
 General Provisions for Data Availability

-(1) The statistical institution has the right to transfer data to other statistical institutions for the production of official statistics.
-Data received in this way may be passed on to another statistical institution for the production of official statistics, including European statistics, with the permission of the statistical institution which has provided the respective data.
+(1) A statistical institution has the right to transfer data to other statistical institutions for the production of official statistics.
+Data received in this way may be passed on to another statistical institution for the production of official statistics, including European statistics, with the permission of the statistical institution which provided the respective data.

-1) name, taxpayer identification number, address, telephone number and type of activity;
+1) name, address and type of operation;

 2) number of persons employed;